Clinical psychologist

 Employers

 Most clinical psychologists are employed by the NHS.
-Opportunities are available in a range of health and social care settings, including:
+Opportunities are available across a range of health, education and social care settings, including:

 - children and young people's mental health services (CYPMHS)

-There are also opportunities to work on a self-employed basis and in private practice.
+There are also opportunities to work in private practice, research institutions, charities and the voluntary sector.

 Look for job vacancies at:

-Specialist recruitment agencies such as Pulse and JobMedic also advertise vacancies.
+Specialist recruitment agencies such as Pulse also advertise vacancies.

 Professional development

-Once qualified, you must keep your skills up to date and follow ongoing developments in research.
-Continuing professional development (CPD) is an essential part of continued registration with the HCPC and chartered membership of the BPS, and should include a mixture of directed and self-directed activities.
+Once qualified, you must keep your skills and knowledge up to date through continuing professional development (CPD).
+CPD is an essential requirement for maintaining your registration with the HCPC and chartered membership of the BPS, and it should include a mixture of directed and self-directed activities.

 - clinical supervision training